JonathanPerkins/licw-challenge/README.md

 * SPC = 2 or 3 character state/province/country code
 * 1234 = the LICW membership number received from the other station
-* xx = optional one or more bonus letters received from the otehr station
+* xx = optional one or more bonus letters received from the other station

+The remaining data for calculating scores is obtained from the normal QSO ADIF records.

 ## Usage